Best practices

 - Add deadlines.
 A refund approval that sits for 40 minutes is effectively a rejection from the customer's point of view.

 - Add escalation.
-If the owner misses the deadline, it goes to a named fallback - not back into the same queue.
+If the owner misses the deadline, it goes up the chain to a named fallback, not back into the same queue.

 What an approval payload should contain